JoakimChan/Databaser_Evenemanghantering/documentation/Test.md

 ### Steps
 1. Create API few POST requests in a folder
-2. Implement a test code that checks the status code 201 created
+2. Implement a test code in Postman that checks the status code 201 created
 3. Run folder: /Test /7.

 ### Expected result